mikemccracken/bundle-apache-processing-mapreduce/DEV-README.md

   This service runs the NameNode component.

 * [**secondary-namenode**](https://jujucharms.com/apache-hadoop-hdfs-secondary)
-  This service runs the SecondaryNameNode component.
+  This service runs the Secondary NameNode component.

 * [**yarn-master**](https://jujucharms.com/apache-hadoop-yarn-master)
   This service runs the ResourceManager component.